JetBrains/amper/docs/GradleMigration.md

 rootProject.name = "my-project-name"
 ```

-In order to start using Amper, add a couple of plugin repositories and apply the plugin:
+To start using Amper, add a couple of plugin repositories and apply the plugin:

 ```kotlin
 pluginManagement {